Is It Child Abuse?

-A 14 year old, angry when her father won't buy her a new cell phone, tells her father "you're a loser anyway who can't even pay child support and spends all your money on your girlfriend."
+A 14 year old, angry when her father won't buy her a new cell phone, tells her father "you're a loser anyway who can't even pay child support and you spend all your money on your girlfriend."

 The parent who hears such words from a child rarely reacts in a helpful way to the child because it is so clear the child is echoing something heard in the home of the other parent.
-And the immediate response is almost always in reaction to the other parent, as the parent demands "why would your mommy tell you that?"
+And the immediate response is almost always in reaction about the other parent to the child, as the parent demands "why would your mommy tell you that?"
 Or exclaims "your daddy has plenty of money?"
 Or sarcastically says "gee, I wonder where you heard that?!"

 Parents who speak negatively to their children or even in front of their children about the child's other parent are engaging in destructive, even emotionally abusive, behaviors.
 For most parents, these moments are rare and typically occur only in the first few months of the transition from living together in one home to living apart in two homes.
 During the early transitions days and weeks of the family break up, these hurtful disclosures are also rarely intentional and most parents regret the words almost as soon as they are spoken when they realize the hurt they have inflicted on their child.